jeffbass/imagehub/docs/imagehub-details.rst

 Here are the classes and data structures::

-  Class Settings (filled once by reading from the YAML file) Class Node (instantiated once using Settings)
+  Class Settings (filled once by reading from the YAML file) Class Hub (instantiated once using Settings)
     Class Camera (can instantiate zero or more cameras) Class Detector (instantiate one or more per camera)
         Attributes: Detector_type, ROI_corners, parameters (threshold values, etc.)